 The same goes for mental constructs.
-You know that you get on the wrong thought trains, and if you’re thinking about having schizophrenia itself, you question that thought train, too, especially when the evidence you’re more sure of looks so… normal.
+You know that you get on the wrong thought trains, delusions, and if you’re thinking about having schizophrenia itself, you question that thought train, too, especially when the evidence you’re more sure of looks so… normal.

 And on the one hand, I wanted to be able to see, and on the other hand… well, yes.

 In some ways, I talk about my mental illnesses very openly.
 There are few cases where I won’t mention the diagnosis itself.
 There are a lot more cases where I play down how troubling it is, or laugh it off.
 Most of my friends know I hallucinate, but they hear about the flashes of light and the white noise and the echoes and the objects that get flipped in my vision, and less about the corpses and voices.
-More still hearing things while wearing noise cancelling headphones, and less sleeping on the couch because beds are a trigger.
+More still hearing random things while wearing noise cancelling headphones, and less sleeping on the couch because beds are a trigger.

-It’s a little wall between you and the possibility of never being able to set illness aside for a moment of normalcy.
+It’s a little wall between you and the possibility of never being able to have a (seemingly) normal moment.